pemet/router-simple/README.md

   port and prevents `dnsmasq` from starting.
 If you really want to run libvirtd in your router, please configure it to bind to its own dedicated interface only.
-If something prevents `dnsmasq` from starting, you may found e.g. command\
+If something prevents `dnsmasq` from starting, you may find e.g. command\
   `netstat -tulpn | grep LISTEN`\
   useful when searching for the conflict.